-After the participant completed three procedures and felt comfortable with the model, they were asked to answer a post testing survey.
-The post survey asked the participant questions about whether using the model improved their confidence and conceptual understanding of the balloon valvuloplasty procedure.
-Participants were also asked to assess the realism of the anatomy, their experience navigating the catheter, and the accuracy of the vascular access procedure.
-Additionally, they evaluated how well the forward fluid flow simulated the actual procedure.
-Final questions on the survey asked if the user would recommend the model and if it would be a useful training tool for cardiology residents.
-The post survey was administered in the private testing room immediately after the conclusion of testing.
-All surveys were anonymous and participants were asked to not discuss their experience with the model with other participants until the completion of all testing.
+After the participant completed three procedures, they were asked to answer a post-testing survey.
+The post-survey included eight questions.
+Two questions assessed how interaction with the model impacted the subject's confidence in their ability to perform BVP and their understanding of catheter placement and cardiac anatomy.
+Four questions asked subjects to assess the accuracy of cardiac anatomy, the experience of navigating the catheter, the fluid flow provided by the pump, and the video display screen.
+The final two questions asked subjects how likely they would be to recommend the model to their peers and if they believed it would be a useful training tool for cardiology residents.
+The post-surveys were administered in the private testing room immediately after the conclusion of testing.
+All surveys were anonymous and participants were asked to not discuss their experience with the model with other participants until the completion of testing.
+When filling out the post-survey and post-survey in order to match the pre-survey and post-survey to each other.
+Once the code had been selected, study team members were not permitted to view the survey.
+All surveys were placed in a locked room and results were not viewed until all testing was completed.